Michael Chapin

-Michael Chapin is an American former child actor in film and television.
+Michael Chapin (born July 25, 1936) is an American former child actor in film and television.

-Born in Los Angeles, he began his screen career in 1944 when he appeared in The Fighting Sullivans.
+Born in Los Angeles, California, he began his screen career in 1944 when he appeared in The Fighting Sullivans.
 He continued with films such as It's a Wonderful Life and Under California Stars.
 Acting mostly in western pictures, he retired from show business in 1959.

-Michael Chapin is the older brother of Billy Chapin and Lauren Chapin.
+Chapin is the older brother of Billy Chapin and Lauren Chapin.